isomerpages/govtech-stp/_dcev-lane/travel-checklist-death-and-critical-illness-emergency-visit-lane.md

 	<li>Valid visa (only visa-required passport holders)</li>
 	<li>	A mobile device with the TraceTogether app downloaded and with a registered user profile</li>
 	</ul>

+Eligible travellers vaccinated overseas who are staying in Singapore for less than 30 days, you may also inform the officer to have your <a href="/health/vtsg" target="_blank">vaccination details registered in your TraceTogether app</a> in order to be eligible for location vaccination-differentiated measures.
+Travellers staying longer than 30 days will have a different process to <a href="/health/vtsg#VDSMM" target="_blank">register their vaccinated status inland</a>.

+Please note that from <b><u>10 Oct 2021</u></b>, all foreign visitors arriving in Singapore <b><u>via air</u></b> will be notified digitally of their Visit Pass (e-Pass) through email.
+There will not be any physical endorsement on your passport.
+The e-Pass notification will indicate the period of stay granted and last day of stay allowed.
+Please ensure that you provide a valid email address when submitting the SG Arrival Card to ensure that you receive the e-Pass.
+Click <a href="https://www.ica.gov.sg/public-education/electronic-visit-pass-(e-pass)-replaces-inked-endorsements-for-foreign-visitors-arriving-in-singapore-via-air-checkpoints">here</a> for more information about the e-Pass.

 Travellers with a 14-day travel history to any [Category (II) to (IV) country/region](/shn-and-swab-summary) will also receive their Stay-Home Notice (SHN) via the email address provided in their SGAC declaration.